 According to Dr. Martin Krkač, assistant professor at the Faculty of Mining, Geology and Petroleum Engineering of the University of Zagreb, “The donation of monitoring equipment by the Japanese Government through the Science and Technology Research Partnership for Sustainable Development (SATREPS) scientific project made it possible for the Kostanjek landslide to be equipped by densely spaced GNSS stations, comparing to other world-wide known landslide monitoring systems.
 Geomatika Smolčak, together with Trimble, helped to setup the GNSS monitoring system, and even now, five years after deployment of the solution, they help to solve different kinds of issues that arise related to data measurements and data transmission, which has been a tremendous asset.”

-Read the complete account of developing the Kostanjek landslide forecasting and protective monitoring system using Trimble Monitoring Solutions in GIS Resources.
+Click here to read the GIS Resources complete account of developing the Kostanjek Landslide forecasting and protective monitoring system using Trimble Monitoring Solutions.